Hes-Siemelink/instacli/instacli-spec/reference/control-flow/When.md

 defined in [Assert that](../testing/Assert%20that.md).

 **When** behaves different from **If**, because it will only execute the first matching condition.
-When that condition holds, the commands under `then` are executed.
+When that condition holds, the commands under `then` are executed but the rest of the conditions are skipped.

 ```yaml instacli
 Code example: Multiple conditions in When